styladev/shopware6/src/Resources/doc/implementation_overview/use_case_interactors_overview.md

   In case if synchronization status on database is active but there are actually no process running and user wanted to forcefully clear the status, because default mark as failed for stuck status is 60 minutes.
-* **scheduleAutomaticPagesSynchronizationIfNeeded** - Schedule `StylaPage` entities synchronization if last finished synchronization was scheduled more than `StylaCmsIntegrationPlugin.config.pagesListSynchronizationInterval` minutes ago(check plugin configuration).
+* **scheduleAutomaticPagesSynchronizationIfNeeded** - Schedule `StylaPage` entities synchronization if last finished synchronization was scheduled more than `StylaCmsIntegration.settings.pagesListSynchronizationInterval` minutes ago(check plugin configuration).
 Method will check if stuck synchronizations are present and mark them as stuck.